aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Military branches:

-Royal Saint Lucia Police Force (including Special Service Unit, Coast Guard)
+no regular military forces; Royal Saint Lucia Police Force (includes Special Service Unit, Coast Guard) (2007)

 Military expenditures - dollar figure: